-Figure 5-6 Seasonal foraging ecology of Steller Sea Lions.
+Figure 5-10 Seasonal foraging ecology of Steller Sea Lions.
 Reproduced with permission from Womble et al. 2009

-NMFS expects that Steller sea lion presence in the action area will vary due to their spatial distribution during breeding versus non-breeding seasons.
+NMFS expects that Steller sea lion presence in the analysis area where salmon fishing in SEAK occurs will vary due to their spatial distribution during breeding versus non-breeding seasons.
 Steller sea lions are predatory and consume a wide range of prey, foraging and feeding primarily at night on over a hundred species of fish and cephalopods.
-Their diet varies in different parts of their range and at different times of the year, depending on the abundance and distribution of prey species (Gende and Sigler 2006, Womble and Sigler 2006, Womble et al. 2009).
+Their diet varies in different parts of their range and at different times of the year, depending on the abundance and distribution of prey species (Gende and Sigler 2006, Womble et al. 2009).
 Steller sea lions prey on Pacific herring during winter, forage fish spawning aggregations during spring, and migrating Pacific salmon during summer and fall (Womble et al. 2009, Lander et al. 2020, Figure 4-6).